kirby-rocket/AWS-Solutions-Hub/README.md

 ### 05-aws-certification-guide
 - **File:** [aws-certification-guide.md](02-learning-resources/aws-certification-guide.md)
-- **Description:** An introduction to Terraform and its role in Infrastructure as Code.
+- **Description:** A comprehensive guide to AWS certifications, including an overview of available certifications, recommended certification paths, study strategies, and a curated list of resources.

 ---